Nick Scali Furniture

 Nick Scali Limited is a publicly listed Australian company that imports and retails furniture such as lounge suites, dining tables, coffee tables, chairs, and entertainment units.
 It was founded in 1962 by Nick D. Scali.

-The company specializes in leather and fabric lounges.
+The company specialises in leather and fabric lounges.
 They sell dining room and bedroom furniture as well.
 Nick Scali operate multiple showrooms and distribution centres across all states and territories in Australia.
 In 2017 Nick Scali opened its first showroom in Auckland, New Zealand.

 In November 2021, Nick Scali acquired Plush-Think Sofas Pty Ltd business from Greenlit Brands for $110 million.

 Nick Scali resigned 27 October 2016.

 Nick Scali entered the UK market in May 2024 through its acquisition of Anglia Home Furnishings, which trades as Fabb Furniture.
 The company plans to rebrand the 21 Fabb Furniture stores as Nick Scali, establish a new distribution centre and open new stores.
 As of March 2025, five Fabb Furniture stores have been fully rebranded to Nick Scali.